-Precautions for safe handling Safe handling Limit all unnecessary personal contact.
+Precautions for safe handling

+Safe handling Limit all unnecessary personal contact.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
 Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
-Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
-Always wash hands with soap and water after handling.
+When handling, DO NOT est, drink or smoke.
+Keep contact with incompatible materials.
+When handling, DO NOT est, drink or smoke.
+Avoid contact with incompatible materials.
 Work clothes should be laundered separately.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Other information Store in original containers.
+Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-ari mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
+Keep away from heat, hot surfaces, sparks, and flame.
+Establish good housekeeping practices.
+Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
+Particular attention should be given to overhead and hidden horizontal surfaces to minimise the probability of a "secondary" explosion.
+According to NFPA Standard 654, dust layers 1/32 in (0.8 mm) thick can be sufficient to warrant immediate cleaning of the area.
+Do not use air hoses for cleaning.
+Minimise dry sweeping to avoid generation of dust clouds.
+Vacuum dust-accumulating surfaces and remove to a chemical disposal area.
+Vacuums with explosion-proof motors should be used.
+Control sources of static electricity.
+Dusts or their packages may accumulate static charges, and static discharge can be a source of ignition.
+Solids handling systems must be designed in accordance with applicable standard Other information Store in original containers.
 Keep containers securely sealed.
 Store in a cool, dry area protected from environmental extremes.
 Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
-For major quantities: Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams).
+For major quantities:

+Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams).
 Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.
-Conditions for safe storage, in cluding any incompatibilities ► Lined metal can, lined metal pail/ can.
+Conditions for safe storage, inc cluding any incompatibilities Suitable container Lined metal can, lined metal pail/ can.
+Plastic pail.
+Polyliner drum.
+Packing as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
+Storage incompatibility Avoid reaction with oxidising agents